-The timeout discipline strategy has been around since the mid-1950s, when it was conceived of as a way to remove a kid’s access to fun as a form of mild punishment.
-Over the following 60-plus years, the form and duration of the recommended timeout has been modified based on studies and expert opinions, popularized by British nannies on television, and challenged by proponents of the positive parenting movement.
+The timeout discipline strategy has been around since the mid-1950s when it was conceived of as a way to remove a kid’s access to fun as a form of mild punishment.
+Over the following 60-plus years, the form and duration of the recommended timeout have been modified based on studies and expert opinions, popularized by British nannies on television, and challenged by proponents of the positive parenting movement.
 But at its core, the timeout remains the same.
 It’s about asking a child to course-correct.

 But while the core advice for timeouts remains fairly consistent among experts, parents often go rogue.
 Anger, lecturing, yelling, excessive time, and a lack of reconciliation at the end of the timeout can all derail the method’s efficacy.
 The harsh truth is that timeouts can work, but many parents are doing them wrong.